amolsr/kafka-event-processing/Readme.md

 ### Using Express App

-1. update the config in
+1. Update the config in [Link](./express-app/config/kafka.js).

+2. install the npm package.

+3. Run the express server.

 [Link](./monitoring/Readme.md) for setting up the monitoring for kafka cluster.